alyson-mei/obsidian-memo/README.md

 Tavily Search: [tavily.com](https://www.tavily.com/) \
 AI Model: [Gemini 2.5 Flash Preview 05-20](https://cloud.google.com/vertex-ai/generative-ai/docs/models/gemini/2-5-flash)

-## monday, 30 june 2025 | 08:29
+## monday, 30 june 2025 | 08:30
 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="./time-dark.svg">
   <img src="./time-light.svg" alt="Time Progress">
 </picture>

 ## weather outside
-Weather in Moscow (2025-06-30, 08:15)
+Weather in Moscow (2025-06-30, 08:30)

 🌡️ Temp: 12°C (feels like 12°C) <br>
-☁️ Condition: Cloudy <br>
+☁️ Condition: Completely overcast <br>
-💨 Wind: A fresh westerly breeze at 5.7 m/s, with strong gusts up to 10.3 m/s <br>
+💨 Wind: A fresh westerly breeze at 5.6 m/s, with strong gusts up to 9.8 m/s <br>
-💧 Humidity: 79% <br>
+💧 Humidity: 80% <br>
-📉 Pressure: Low at 989 mb <br>
+📉 Pressure: 989 mb (sea level), 976 mb (surface) <br>
-☁️ Cloud cover: 99% (very low clouds at 0.4 km) <br>
+☁️ Clouds: A heavy, low blanket of clouds (99% cover at just 0.4 km) <br>
-👁️ Visibility: Good at 14 km <br>

-🌬️ A Blustery, Grey Morning <br>
+🌬️ Gray and Blustery Morning <br>
-The day starts under a thick blanket of clouds, with a brisk wind sweeping through.
-A cool, energizing morning to wake up to.
+The day begins under a heavy gray sky, with a brisk wind making its presence felt.
+A good morning to stay cozy inside with a warm drink.

 ## digital fragments: Liz's journal
 hi, i'm Liz! i write code for a living and live in a city where neon spills through windows at all hours and the gentle thrum of servers feels more like home than silence